 Accounting Of Inventory Stock

-The value of available inventory is treated as an Asset in company's Chart of
+The value of available inventory is treated as an Asset in the company's Chart of

-In this process, for each stock transactions, the system posts relevant
+In this process, for each stock transaction, the system posts relevant

 accounting entries to sync stock balance and accounting balance.
 This is the

 When you buy and receive items, those items are booked as the company’s assets

 (stock-in-hand).
 When you sell and deliver those items, an